"Oh tell me once and tell me twice

 Your breaking heart breaks mine again."

-We are busy working to bring Christina Rossetti's "One Foot on Sea, and One on Shore" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "One Foot on Sea, and One on Shore" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "One Foot on Sea, and One on Shore" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.